jaal2001/node-red-contrib-influxdb/README.md

 ##  Usage

 Nodes to write and query data from an InfluxDB time series database.
-Supports InfluxDb versions 1.x to 3.0.
+Supports InfluxDB versions 1.x to 3.0.

 ### Input Node